Turf Flag Football Rules

 - A game can end in a tie during the regular season.
 In the playoffs, if a game is tied at the end of regulation time, the game continues until a team has scored to break the tie.

 Making Calls: It is extremely important that all players (especially team captains) make the appropriate calls for infractions and illegal plays.
-Every punt, spin, roughing, pushing, etc, must be called and play must be stopped.
+Every punting, spinning, roughing, pushing, etc, must be called and play must be stopped.
 Only players that are currently on the field at the time of an infraction may make a call.

 ROUGH PLAY: ANY ROUGH OR PHYSICAL PLAY WILL RESULT IN IMMEDIATE EXPULSION FROM FURTHER LEAGUE PLAY AND MAY RESULT IN LIFETIME LEAGUE EXPULSION.
 PLEASE SEE THE FCSSC POLICY SHEET FOR OUR OFFICIAL POLICY ON THIS SUBJECT.
 It is recognized that incidental contact between players is inevitable – however, all players should go out of their way to avoid creating an unsafe play.
 THIS RULE SUPERSEDES ALL OTHERS.